mdelapenya/webump/README.md

 The process will consist in the following steps:

+- Detect project type
-- Read the versioning file in your project
+- Read the versioning file based on project type
 - Calculate the next version related to the bump you are doing: minor, major, patch, etc.
 - Stash your existing changes in the git branch you are working on
 - Move to the master branch